fortyoneplustwo/slate-stamps/README.md

 const Element = (props) => {
 	const { children, element, attributes } = props

 	switch (element.type) {
-	    // Render stamped elements using the provided default UI case editor.stampedElementType: {
+		// Render stamped elements using the default UI case editor.stampedElementType: {
 			const { StampedElementComponent } = editor
 			return <StampedElementComponent {...props} />
 		}
 		default:
 			return <p {...attributes}>{children}</p>
 	}
 }
 ```
-If you are implementing a custom component to render stamped elements, note that `label` and `value` will automatically be passed to its `element` prop.
+If you're using a custom component to render the stamps, the `label` and `value` properties will automatically be passed to your component's `element` prop.
 For reference, see the default `StampedBlock` implementation in `withStamps.jsx`.

 # How it works

 # Resources